MJ-API-Development/stock-api-pythonsdk/README.md

 ## Installation & Usage
 ### pip install

-If the python package is hosted on a repository, you can install directly using:
+you can install directly from pypi - find our package at [Intelligent-Stock-Market-API](https://pypi.org/project/Intelligent-Stock-Market-API)

 ```sh
     pip install Intelligent-Stock-Market-API